Forestville, New South Wales: Housing

 Dotted with many parks and reserves and almost completely surrounded by beautiful bushland with much native flora and fauna, Forestville is a low density housing area consisting of mostly family homes with medium-sized backyards.
 The housing style is mixed.

 Many of the timber Soldiers Cottages that were originally built in the 1950s and early 1960s have gradually been replaced by large project homes and smaller townhouse villas.
 However, there is increasingly a trend towards renovating and preserving the original cottages or building architect-designed houses which sit well in the bushland setting.
 It's this organic approach to housing development by Warringah council and the wider Forestville community that has allowed Forestville and the surrounding neighbourhoods like Killarney Heights and Frenchs Forest to grow and expand yet still maintain their unique bushland identity and local character.

 Schools

 There are three primary schools in Forestville, Our Lady of Good Counsel, Forestville Montessori School and Forestville Public School.
-The nearest high school is Killarney Heights High School and other high schools nearby are The Forest High School in Frenchs Forest and Davidson High School in Frenchs Forest.
+The nearest high school is Killarney Heights High School and other high schools nearby are The Forest High School in Allambie Heights and Davidson High School in Frenchs Forest.
 There is also the Aspect Vern Barnett School for children with autism spectrum disorder.